Ludwinic1/purviewautomation/docs/index.md

 - **Easy**: Create, delete and list collections and collection hierarchies with one line of code
 - **Rollback**: Rollback to previous collection hierarchy states and save versions for later use
-- **Deploy**: Extract and deploy collections to upper environments (UAT/PROD) so the collection hierarchy structures are consistent across all Purviews
+- **Deploy**: Extract/deploy collections to UAT/PROD environments to ensure consistency across Purviews
 - **Delete Assets**: Delete all assets in a collection or all assets in a collection hierarchy
 - **Safe**: Does **NOT** supercede any Purview permissions.
 Unable to create/delete collections unless the Collection Admin role is granted in Purview.
 See: [Purview Roles](https://learn.microsoft.com/en-us/azure/purview/catalog-permissions)